numfocus/gsoc/2020/ideas-list.md

 # Ideas Pages

-This is the home page of projects ideas of NumFocus for Google Summer of Code 2020.
+This is the home page of projects ideas of NumFOCUS for Google Summer of Code 2020.
-Since NumFOCUS is an umbrella organization you will only find links to the ideas page of each organization under the NumFocus umbrella at this page.
+Since NumFOCUS is an umbrella organization you will only find links to the ideas page of each organization under the NumFOCUS umbrella at this page.

 - AiiDA https://github.com/aiidateam/aiida-core/wiki/GSoC-2020-Projects
 - ArviZ https://github.com/arviz-devs/arviz/wiki/GSoC-2020-projects